tc39/proposal-async-context/README.md

 # Possible Solution

-`AsyncLocalStorage` and `AsyncHook` are meant to help with the problems of tracking asynchronous code.
+`AsyncLocalStorage`s are meant to help with the problems of tracking asynchronous code.
 They are designed as a primitive for context propagation across multiple logically-connected async operations.

 In this proposal, we are not manipulating of the logical concept with `AsyncLocalStorage` and `AsyncHook`, but